theRealAph/ScopeLocals/README.md

 * Well-defined extent.
 A scope local is bound to a value at the start of a scope and its previous value (or none) is restored at the end.
 * Optimization opportunities.
 These properties allow us to generate excellent code.
-In many cases a scope local `get()` is as fast as a local variable in a method.
+In many cases a scope-local `get()` is as fast as a local variable.

-## Dynamically scoped values

-The core idea of scope locals is to support something like a "special variable" in Common Lisp.
-This is a dynamically-scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
-We also intend to support thread inheritance for scope locals, so that parallel constructs can set a value in the parent before threads start.

-One useful way to think of scope locals is as invisible, effectively final, parameters that are passed to every method.
-These parameters will be visible within the "dynamic scope" of a scope local's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)

 ### Some examples